slowernews/wisdom-tldr/README.md

 > *'The definition of a man is and should be an evolving target.
 Never stop working on yourself.
 Always strive to be better.'*

+> *'To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.' -- Ralph Waldo Emerson*

+> *'Waking up to who you are requires letting go of who you imagine yourself to be.' -- Alan Watts*

 ===
 ###On gratefulness